snap-research/sds/README.md

 - [x] Can we construct a remote S3 index in parallel?
 - [x] Construct an index for a local/remote directory.
 - [ ] Sometimes, we can have less raw index files that nodes.
+- [x] Missing fields should be populated in the dataloader or index meta or where?
+(I guess, they should automatically be filled with `None` in the index).

 ### Running tests